Full List of BES Cases

 Recent international studies show that in-school variation in mathematical achievement is greater than the variation between schools.
 This case describes some of the processes schools can use to build teachers' mathematical knowledge and pedagogical practices so that they can employ the tools effectively to improve mathematical outcomes for all students.

-Case 6: Improve student attendance and engagement by improving the social and emotional environment: restorative justice
+Case 6: Improve student attendance & engagement by improving the social & emotional environment: restorative justice

 This case describes a framework for implementing a whole-school focus on improving the social and emotional environment of the classroom and school.
 Using this framework, a large multicultural high school was able to significantly raise attendance, engagement, and NCEA achievement.